cuda::apply_access_property

 The elements of a and b are used in all kernels.
 For certain values of N, this may prevent parts of a and b from being evicted from the L2 cache, avoiding reloading these from memory in the subsequent update kernel.

-With cuda::access_property and cuda::apply_access_property, we can write kernels that specify that a and b are accessed more often than (pin) and as often as (unpin) other data:
+With cuda::access_property and cuda::apply_access_property, we can write kernels that specify that a and b are accessed more often in the pin kernel and with normal access in the unpin kernel:

 __global__ void pin(int* a, int* b, size_t N) {